A Local Structural Basis to Resolve Amorphous Ices: Benchmarking Model Performance for DP SCAN Environments

-In the main text, Section III.A. reports the precisions, recalls, and accuracies of BOO-NN, PointNet, AE-GMM, and the present work on LDA/HDA classification for local atomic environments generated by DP\_MBpol.
-We report the same results for local atomic environments generated by DP\_SCAN in Table \ref{table:hda-lda}.
+Here, we provide precisions, recalls, and accuracies of BOO-NN, PointNet, AE-GMM, and the present work on LDA/HDA classification for local atomic environments generated by DP\_MBpol (Table \ref{table:mbpol}) and DP\_SCAN (Table \ref{table:scan}).

 Performance metrics are lower for classifying environments generated by DP\_SCAN than they are for DP\_MBpol.
-Table I in the main text shows that accuracies for some models are greater than $0.99$ for DP\_MBpol environments, while here all accuracies are roughly between $0.96$-$0.97$ for DP\_SCAN environments.
+Table~\ref{table:mbpol} shows that accuracies for some models are greater than $0.99$ for DP\_MBpol environments, while here all accuracies are roughly between $0.96$-$0.97$ for DP\_SCAN environments.
 The relative performance of the models, however, is similar; BOO-NN and our work perform best, followed by PointNet and AE-GMM.
 These results agree with what is observed for DP\_MBpol environments: our work maintains comparable accuracy to deep learning methods while adopting a physically interpretable classification scheme.
 Interestingly, BOO-NN, AE-GMM, and our work show higher HDA recall and LDA precision than HDA precision and LDA recall.
 This indicates that these models are liberal in their assignment of HDA but conservative in their assignment of LDA, suggesting a relationship between HDA and LDA structures for DP\_SCAN not present in DP\_MBpol.